corda/corda/docs/source/clientrpc.rst

             }
         }

-.. warning:: The ``security`` config structure provides an alternative to ``rpcUsers`` for configuring RPC security, with richer functionalities.
-A valid configuration cannot specify both ``rpcUsers`` and ``security`` fields, or an exception will be raised at node startup.
+.. warning:: A valid configuration cannot specify both the ``rpcUsers`` and ``security`` fields.
+Doing so will trigger an exception at node startup.

 Authentication/authorisation data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^